TheLeggy/BNG-ScreenInput-Framework/README.md

 window.initScreenInput(1920, 1080, "your_screen_material");
 ```

-Now your DOM elements receive standard browser events, such as:
+Your screen now responds to mouse input like any web interface would.
+The user manual also includes more useful information like troubleshooting, functions to communicate with the vehicle, etc.
+From this point forward, you're just writing normal web code.
+Your HTML elements receive real browser events, so use whatever JavaScript approach you're comfortable with.

 ```javascript
 document.getElementById("myButton").addEventListener("click", function (e) {});
 ```

-That's it.
-Your screen now responds to mouse input.

 ---